Tremainm/AStarAlgorithm/README.md

 I'm sure this will develop over the weeks but it is a good starting point for now.

 ## Week 3
+In week 3, I focused my work on the manhattan calculation and creating the actual A* star search method which will do the actual calculation for finding the best route from start to goal

+### Initial Research and Understanding

 ## Week 4